CHILDREN’S AND FAMILY CONCERT

 - Over in the Gloryland

-- TALE: The Stolen Donkey - When a thief sneaks off with the donkey being led by a farmer, his companion follows in his stead and convinces the gullible farmer that he is in fact the donkey - finally released from a spell because of good behavior.
+- TALE: The Stolen Donkey - As a farmer leads his donkey home, a thief sneaks off with the donkey while his companion follows in his stead.
+He convinces the gullible farmer that he is the donkey - finally released from a spell because of good behavior.

 - Barefoot Boy With Boots On